sigpwned/just-json-java/README.md

 Feel free to ask, but probably not.
 Just JSON is for simple use cases where all you need is to parse and/or emit JSON.
 If you need more than that, then you should consider another more fully-featured implementation, like Jackson or GSON.

-### How did you write Just JSON?

-Believe it or not, [ChatGPT](https://chatgpt.com/) wrote most of it.

-Writing a JSON parser isn't hard -- like most software engineers, I've taken a swing at it [at least once](https://github.com/sigpwned/jsonification) -- but at the point where I was considering writing Yet Another JSON Library, I knew that I needed short, simple code that I didn't have to think too much about.
-So I asked ChatGPT to write me a JSON parser, because why not?
-You can find the conversation [here](https://chatgpt.com/share/67294554-6200-8000-9bbf-ee451d304a79), if you're curious to read it.

-To my mild surprise, with a little prompt engineering, [the ChatGPT 4o model](https://platform.openai.com/docs/models#gpt-4o) happily generated both the parser and the basic JsonTestSuite harness.
-It took an afternoon or so of massaging to get the tests working, write the docs, set up benchmarks, and so on for release.
-But ChatGPT made a great start.

 ### Are you sure that Just JSON works?

 Pretty sure.
-Just JSON passes 100% of the "y" cases and 94% of the "n" cases [JsonTestSuite](https://github.com/nst/JSONTestSuite).
-(In other words, Just JSON successfully passes all the valid JSON cases, and rejects 94% of the invalid JSON test cases.)
+Just JSON passes 100% of the "y" cases (i.e., test cases for accepting valid JSON) and 94% of the "n" cases (i.e., test cases for rejecting invalid JSON) in [JsonTestSuite](https://github.com/nst/JSONTestSuite).

 The specific tests it currently fails are: